rubygems/rfcs/text/0007-mfa-rollout.md

 When publishing a gem, authors can push multiple gems at once using `gem push <gems> [options]`.
 If the user has MFA enabled, an OTP code is to be entered once.
 Only one host may be specified for all gems.
 The response would include the results of pushing each gem (success or error).
 This is for gem owners that own many gems and would need to enter an OTP per gem push which can be cumbersome.

-## Phase 2: Recommending MFA on Most Downloaded Gems (est. Q2 2022 - Q3 2022)
+## Phase 2: Recommending MFA on Most Downloaded Gems (est. ASAP - July/Aug 2022)

-Given that a user is an owner of any of the 100 most downloaded gems, there are multiple ways we will encourage users to set up MFA.
+Given that a user is an owner of a gem that exceeds the download threshold of the 100th most download gem, there are multiple ways we will encourage users to set up MFA.
+An email will be sent to affected owners and a blog post will be created to notify the community of the coming changes.

 On the UI, after login, the setup MFA page will be displayed for users to setup MFA.
 They will have the option to back out and come back to it.
 A banner will also appear describing why users are seeing this.